Saguaro: An Edge Computing-Enabled Hierarchical Permissioned Blockchain: Mobile Consensus

-To guarantee liveness, if node $r$ of a domain does not receive a \his message after sending a \hisq message and its timer expires, the node sends the \hisq message to all nodes of the other domain.
-If the message has already been processed, the nodes simply re-send the corresponding response.
+To provide liveness, if node $r$ of a domain has not received a \his message after sending a \hisq message and its timer expires, the node re-sends the \hisq message to all nodes of the other domain.
+The nodes simply re-send the corresponding response if the message has already been processed.
 Nodes also log the query messages to detect denial-of-service attacks initiated by malicious nodes.
-If the query message is received from a majority of a domain (i.e., $f+1$ crash-only or $2f+1$ Byzantine nodes), the primary will be suspected to be faulty resulting in running the failure handling routine.
-If nodes of domain $d'$ receive \hisq from domain $d$, however, the primary of $d'$ does not initiate consensus on \his message, nodes of $d'$ suspect that their primary is faulty.
-Similarly, upon receiving \his messages, nodes of domain $d$ wait for the primary node of $d$ to initiate consensus.
+If the query message is received from a majority of a domain (they already received the request, line $6$), the primary will be suspected to be faulty resulting in running the failure handling routine.

+If nodes of domain $d'$ receive \hisq from domain $d$, however, the primary of $d'$ does not initiate consensus on \his message (after nodes relay the message to the primary), nodes of $d'$ suspect that the primary is faulty.
+Similarly, upon receiving \his messages, nodes of domain $d$ wait for the primary of $d$ to initiate consensus.
 Otherwise, the primary will be suspected to be faulty.